gvwilson/sensibleadventures/arecibo/arecibo.md

 "Oh?
 Like what?"
 Tap tap on her palm and her glasses start recording.
-Something about the look on his face and the scar on his temple---a botched augment, she guesses, or maybe a memento of combat in Florida or the Gulf Coast.
+The scar on his temple---a botched augment, she guesses, or maybe a memento of combat in Florida or Georgia.
-She slides the image to Sergei.
+She blinks the image to Sergei.

 The stranger looks at her quizzically.
 "You don't know?"